Albaihaqi354/Rest_Api_Golang_lib-pq/README.md

 User Management Service is a simple web application built with Go and the Gin framework.
 This application provides a RESTful API for managing users, roles, and the relationships between users and roles within the system.

+User Management Service is a simple web application built with Go and the Gin framework.
+It provides a RESTful API for managing users, roles, and the relationships between users and roles.
+This project demonstrates the implementation of a CRUD (Create, Read, Update, Delete) API with database interactions using PostgreSQL.
+It's designed to be a starting point for developers looking to build scalable backend services in Go.

 ## Features

 - **Users**